 - Scott Devine PhD

 - Timothy O'Connor PhD

 Human Genomics - Introduction

-A bold new era of personalized medicine is within reach as a result of advances in human genomics.
+As a result of advances in human genomics, a bold new era of personalized medicine is upon us.
 Identifying patterns of genetic variation will be crucial in helping physicians diagnose and treat diseases - even before symptoms appear.

-The IGS Human Genetic Variation group is helping catalog the differences in DNA sequence among individuals to better understand the relationship among genes, physical traits and disease.
-Those projects have special relevance to cancer research.
+IGS scientists are helping catalog the differences in DNA sequence among individuals to better understand the relationship among genes, physical traits, and disease, including cancer.

-The ultimate goal of such research is to "crack the code" and fully understand how a person's genetic variation affects health.
-At that point, doctors could use sequence data to predict a person's susceptibility to diseases and to define other traits.
+The ultimate goal of such research is to "crack the code" and fully understand how a person's genetic variation affects health to enable physicians to predict a person's susceptibility to diseases and disease outcome.